-Creating Tobacco-Free Families
+Creating a Tobacco-Free Home

 - Tell your children honestly and directly that you don't want them to smoke cigarettes or e-cigarettes.
 Give them clear, consistent messages about the risks of smoking, including the fact that nicotine is addictive.